nofelmahmood/Seam/README.md

 if persistentStore != nil
 {
     self.cksIncrementalStore = persistentStore as?
 CKSIncrementalStore
-    // Its best to have a property for the IncrementalStore }
+    // Store it in a property.
+}

 ```
 #### How Sync Works

-Sync operation uses a private instance of NSManagedObjectContext to perform and throws two notifications to notify when the operation starts and finishes.
+Sync operation uses a private instance of NSManagedObjectContext to perform the operation and throws two notifications to notify when the operation starts and finishes.

 ##### Notifications
 * <b>CKSIncrementalStoreDidStartSyncOperationNotification</b>